 The pathophysiology, symptomatology, and progression of dementia will vary by individual and by the underlying etiology.
 Mixed pathologies are common and particularly in older adults, but most people will present with symptom patterns that are characteristic of a major dementia subtype.

-The slide show above summarizes the brain changes, estimated prevalence, and the symptoms for dementia resulting from 7 common etiologies:
+The slide show above, based on the Alzheimer's Association report, 2025 Alzheimer's disease facts and figures, summarizes the brain changes, estimated prevalence, and the symptoms for dementia resulting from 7 common etiologies:

 Dementia is not a normal part of aging; although cognitive changes are expected in later adulthood, they are typically more subtle than the disruptive deviations of dementia.